 Applicants should submit their application to the Community Foundation covering the area in which they will deliver the project.
 If your project is working across both counties please use the location of the lead partner to determine where to submit your bid.

-Applications will be shortlisted, and as part of decision making applicants may be asked to present their proposal to the New Anglia LEP Board.
+Applications will be shortlisted, and as part of decision making applicants may be asked to present their proposal to the New Anglia LEP or to provide additional information such as a detailed work plan.

 It is expected that successful projects will begin within three months of a decision being notified.
 Projects must complete within 12 months.